mattnorris/jquery-threadmore/README.md

 # Threadmore
-View and hide comments on a page with this [jQuery](http://jquery.com/) plugin.
+Expand and collapse comments in a thread with this [jQuery](http://jquery.com/) plugin.

 ## Example
 View a [working example](http://jsfiddle.net/mattnorris/3s69M/).